-In this interoperable blockchain, smart contracts can be created to serve as the gateway to store standardized information, which can be immediately accessible to all organizations permissioned to the blockchain.
-This can be accomplished by creating an application program interface (API) oriented architecture to feed the smart contract.
-The APIs will be published and made available to all participating organizations connected to the blockchain - enabling frictionless integration with each organization's existing systems.
+Blockchain supports frictionless connectivity, supported by smart contracts and consistent authorization to access electronic health information creating an application program interface (API) oriented architecture to feed the smart contract.
+The APIs will be published and made available to all participating organizations connected to the blockchain-enabling frictionless integration with each organization's existing systems.
 When the API is invoked, it will carry the contents of the patient interaction to the smart contract housed on the blockchain.